What is the endocannabinoid system?

 Just like your nervous system, your body has another system woven throughout it: The endocannabinoid (en-do-cannabi-noid) system.

-Many people wonder how CBD can be effective for so many things like, getting to sleep and staying asleep, reducing stress and anxiety, reducing pain and inflammation, and so on.
-CBD does not treat these disorders directly.
+Many people wonder how CBD can be effective for all the many things that early research is coming out with.
+The answer is that CBD does not treat these disorders directly.
 Instead, CBD soothes the endocannabinoid system that maintains homeostasis, or balance, for your body.
 Creating this balance in the endocannabinoid system, which creates balance for the rest of the body, is the secret behind CBD's effectiveness.

 The endocannabinoid system maintains balance for things like sleep, mood, appetite, and reproduction.
 However, it does not affect critical systems like the heart and lungs, which is why it's virtually impossible to fatally overdose on cannabis.
 THC, which is also a cannabinoid, may overwhelm the endocannabinoid system which produces the effect of being "high" and may even cause paranoia and anxiety.
 CBD counteracts the high of THC, bringing the endocannabinoid system back to balance.